Therapeutic riding offers the opportunity to ride to adults and children who may not otherwise have an opportunity to.

-Riding provides an opportunity for participants to develop a trusting bond with their horse, instructor and volunteers.
+For those seeking a focus on horsemanship our lessons provide an opportunity for participants to develop a trusting bond with their horse and program personnel.